Phantas0s/garden/content/post/building-mouseless-development-environment.md

 * [/r/commandline](https://www.reddit.com/r/commandline/comments/lfhrom/building_your_mouseless_development_environment/)

 The first one was a total flop.
 I knew it; wrong audience.
 The second one had way more success and sales than I could dream of.

+## The Role of Indie Hackers

+This post is dedicated to Indie Hacker;  this community helped me so much, it's incredible.
+I come here for years from time to time, and I often learn something new.
+I've got hundreds of good advice from you all, and I applied some of them for this book.

+From the bottom of my heart: thank you all!

 ## The Results So Far